 Mew Island’s first order optic became faulty in the early 1920s.
 Irish Lights commissioned the Chance Brothers in Birmingham to split the Tory Island optic to create a new optic using 8 of the Hyper-Radial lenses, four lenses with two blank panels per tier sitting on a new pedestal.
 This new optic went back into Tory Island lighthouse.
 In 1924 the Chance Brothers were asked to repeat their work to create a new optic for Mew Island using 8 of the remaining Tory Island Hyper-Radial lenses – this was the making of the Great Light.
 The new optic was fitted into Mew Island lighthouse and first lit on the 1st September 1928.
 The optic was used until 2014 when it was replaced by a solar powered LED.
 The optic was removed from the tower and crated, waiting for a new and safe home befitting its historical significance.

-As this optic is of immense historical importance, and guided ships to and from Belfast, Titanic Foundation became involved in 2015, working in partnership with Irish lights to secure the optic’s future locally, especially given the international interest.
+As this optic is of immense historical importance, and guided ships to and from Belfast, Maritime Belfast became involved in 2015, working in partnership with the Commissioners of Irish Lights to secure the optic’s future locally, especially given the international interest.

-The optic will be restored and housed in a new interpretive structure, designed to last for 100 years and made to resemble a lighthouse lantern room where it will add a remarkable element to the Titanic Quarter public realm.
+The optic was restored and housed in a new interpretive structure, designed to last for 100 years and made to resemble a lighthouse lantern room where it adds a remarkable element to the Titanic Quarter public realm.
 It is estimated that at least 100,000 visitors per annum will view the optic.
-With free public access it will tell the story of lighthouses, their technological development, their light keepers, and their role in the proud maritime & industrial heritage of Belfast and Ulster.
+With free public access it tells the story of lighthouses, their technological development, their light keepers, and their role in the proud maritime & industrial heritage of Belfast and Ulster.

-In May 2016 Titanic Foundation, in partnership with the Royal Society of Ulster Architects, ran a Design Competition for an iconic structure to protect and preserve the Mew Island Lighthouse Optic.
+In May 2016 the Maritime Belfast Trust, in partnership with the Royal Society of Ulster Architects, ran a Design Competition for an iconic structure to protect and preserve the Mew Island Lighthouse Optic.
 Twelve firms submitted proposals with Hall McKnight, a Belfast & London based Architectural Practice, named as the winners of the competition.
 Hall McKnight’s design was selected as the judging panel felt it clearly caught the vision of the project, and allowed the craftsmanship and beauty of this unique object to be clearly presented to a new audience.

-The optic will be displayed in a landmark curved glass structure in its new location on the Titanic Walkway, which is currently being developed by Titanic Quarter Limited and funded by Tourism Northern Ireland.
-The 500 metres of maritime walkway will connect the Titanic and Olympic Slipways and the Alexandra Dock, linking Titanic Belfast, HMS Caroline and the Thompson Dock.
-The Great Light opened to the public on the 8th March 2018.
+The optic is now displayed in a landmark curved glass structure in its new location on the Titanic Walkway, which was developed by Titanic Quarter Limited and funded by Tourism Northern Ireland.
+The 500 metres of maritime walkway connects the Titanic and Olympic Slipways and the Alexandra Dock, linking Titanic Belfast, HMS Caroline and the Thompson Dock.
+The Great Light and Walkway opened to the public on the 8th March 2018.